cmoyates/flee-ai-test/README.md

 This is a test project I've put together to let others try interacting with and AI for a game I'm working on.

-The bahavior is supposed to resemble that of the bug / food things from [Rain World](https://store.steampowered.com/app/312520/Rain_World/), however I have never played Rain World, so I'm just kind of guessing.
+The behavior is supposed to resemble that of the bug / food things from [Rain World](https://store.steampowered.com/app/312520/Rain_World/), however I have never played Rain World, so I'm just kind of guessing.

 ## TODO